NeatNerdPrime/mercator/guides/INSTALL_VM.md

 Find more complete documentation on Keycloak configuration [here](https://www.keycloak.org/documentation).

 ## Apache

+> **Watch out for multiple PHP versions**: the `libapache2-mod-php` module installed above binds to a single PHP
+> version, independently of the version selected in the CLI with `update-alternatives`.
+If several PHP versions
+> coexist on the server (for example because the distribution installs one by default in addition to the one you
+> added), Apache may keep using the old module and show an error such as *"Composer detected issues in your
+> platform: Your Composer dependencies require a PHP version >= 8.4.1"*, followed by an HTTP 500 error on the
+> application.
+Check the active module with `apache2ctl -M | grep php`, then disable the wrong module and enable the
+> right one with `sudo a2dismod phpX.Y` / `sudo a2enmod phpX.Z` before restarting Apache.
+To avoid this kind of
+> ambiguity, prefer the [PHP-FPM variant](#php-fpm-variant-with-apache) described further below.

 To configure Apache, change the properties of the mercator directory and grant the appropriate permissions to the hive with the following command: